scitix/InstantTensor/docs/loader-internals.md

 to `F = 16` satisfies the strongest element-alignment requirement.

-Only the first tensor of each file, and the first tensor after a device-ring wrap, needs explicit device padding.
-InstantTensor currently requires tensors to be laid out in non-increasing element-size order and validates this during metadata loading.
+Only the first tensor of each file, and the first tensor after a device-ring wrap, receives explicit device padding.
+For a file laid out in non-increasing element-size order, this is sufficient to keep every tensor aligned.
 Let `a_i` be the device address and `e_i` the element size of tensor `i` in one contiguous region.
 Supported element sizes are powers of two up to 16, so:

 ```text
 a_0 % 16 == 0